b-brankovics/UNIX-for-bio/doc/unix_basics.md

     head -2 new | tail -1

-The head command read the `new` file and printed the first two lines, which were not printed on the screen, bit were fed to the tail command, which printed the last line of what it got.
+The head command read the `new` file and printed the first two lines, which were not printed on the screen, bit were "fed" to the tail command, which printed the last line of what it got (the second line).

 Let's create an extra long file by using parts of the `new` file.